Tell Us About Your Case >

 How long does a divorce take?

-The time it takes to complete the divorce process will vary depending upon the extent to which matters are contested.
+The time it takes to complete the divorce process will depend on how contested it is.

-A conservative estimate for a straightforward divorce is around 6-8 months.
-As with any legal matter, there is a considerable amount of paperwork to submit in order to officially finalise an agreement.
-Our solicitors are experts in this area and can guide you through this process to help minimise delays.
+A simple divorce can take around 6-8 months.
+As with any legal matter there is a lot of paperwork to complete to finalise an agreement.
+Our solicitors are experts in this area and can guide you through the process to reduce delays.

-To arrange a Fixed Fee appointment to see what we can do to help you call us on 01795 477505 or contact us online.
+To book a Fixed Fee appointment to see what we can do for you call 01795 477505 or contact us online.

 Ratcliffes Solicitors